Skip to main content

 West Nile Virus

-West Nile virus (WNV) is a mosquito-borne disease was first discovered in 1937 in the blood of an infected individual in Uganda (Africa), In 1999, It was detected in New York City in 1999; since then the virus has spread across the continental United States and is well established in most states, including California.
+West Nile virus (WNV) is a mosquito-borne disease was first discovered in 1937 in the blood of an infected individual in Uganda (Africa), In 1999, It was detected in New York City; since then the virus has spread across the continental United States and is well established in most states, including California.
 WNV was able to spread rapidly across the United States primarily because it often affects highly mobile, migrating birds.

 How do people and animals get WNV?